Digit App

 Note: The recommended coverage mentioned is based on typical healthcare costs in India.
 Actual needs may vary depending on factors like age, city, existing medical conditions, etc.

-Factors to Consider While Choosing the Right Health Insurance Coverage in India
+What are the Factors to Consider While Choosing the Right Sum Insured in India?

 Why Digit Recommends ₹25 Lakhs as an Ideal Coverage in India?